confluentinc/ksql/docs/quickstart.rst

     workflow with topic management, monitoring, and using KSQL to write streaming queries against data in Kafka.

 KSQL Tutorials
-    - :ref:`Using KSQL to write streaming queries against data in Kafka <ksql_quickstart>`.
+    - :ref:`Using KSQL to write streaming queries against data in Kafka <ksql_quickstart-local>`.
 This tutorial demonstrates a simple workflow using KSQL to write streaming queries against messages in Kafka.
-    - :ref:`Using KSQL to Collect, Analyze, and Report Aggregate Data <ksql_clickstream>`.
+    - :ref:`Using KSQL to Collect, Analyze, and Report Aggregate Data <ksql_clickstream-local>`.
 Learn how to use KSQL, ElasticSearch, and Grafana to analyze data feeds and build a real-time dashboard for reporting and alerting.